script-php/webstack-cli/QUICK_REFERENCE.md

 ### Included but Not Configured
 - ⚠️ MySQL/MariaDB/PostgreSQL (installed but unconfigured)
-- ⚠️ phpMyAdmin/phpPgAdmin (available but not tuned)
+- ⚠️ phpPgAdmin (available but not tuned)
 - ⚠️ PHP-FPM (installed but pools not configured)

 ### Not Included (Manual Setup Needed)